Gemtuzumab Ozogamicin (Mylotarg®)

 Food and Drug Interactions

-- There are no known interactions of gemtuzumab ozogamicin with food or with other medications.
+- There are no known interactions of gemtuzumab ozogamicin with food.

 When to Call the Doctor